-While forwarding is a local process, routing is inherently a global process summary forwarding outing ------------ -------- goal directing packet to computing the paths an outgoing link packets will follow scope local network-wide implem. hardware software usually always timescale nanoseconds 10s of ms hopefully
+While forwarding is a local process, routing is inherently a global process summary forwarding rout tin -- ------------ ------ ----- -- directing packet to computing the paths an outgoing link packets will follow scope local network-wide implem. hardware software usually timescale nanoseconds milliseconds

 How can a router know where to direct packets if it does not know what the network looks like?